 While every effort has been made to produce a wide variety of powers and devices for use in Edition 13 of the 4C System, ideally to cover every eventuality a player may conceive of when creating their own characters, the truth is that this is a wholly impossible task.
 Thus, room is left for players to indulge in the process of power customization, to better actualize their character concept.

 One may undergo this process for a variety of reasons.
-Perhaps the powers as rolled (or bought) simply don't precisely line up with what the player had in mind.
-Similarly, the player may want more than he or she can squeeze out of the conventional character generation process, and wants to alter things in order to get it 'right'.
+Perhaps the character as rolled (or bought) simply don't precisely line up with what the player had in mind.
+Similarly, the player may want more than he or she can squeeze out of the conventional character generation process, and wants to alter some details to get everything 'right'.
 Both of these are valid reasons to engage in power customization.

 Whenever one is curtailing their existing ability in exchange for more power, they are adopting limitations.
 Conversely, when one is dampening their raw power in exchange for more versatility, they are adding enhancements.
 This is a somewhat subjective process, undertaken with the Gamemaster's supervision, but the general guidelines detailed below may help players in this process.

-Limitations are means by which a player can add to the rank value of a power (or powers), namely by accepting constraints on how that power (or the entire character) can function.
-A limitation that applies to one or more - but not all - of a character's powers is considered a power limitation.
+Limitations are means by which a player can add to the rank value of a power, namely by accepting constraints on how that power, or the entire character, can function.
+A limitation that applies to one or more, but not all, of a character's powers is considered a power limitation.
 A limitation that applies to all of a character's powers, and/or the character as a whole, is considered a character limitation.

 Generally, the presence of limitations on a character is up to the player.
-These are most often voluntary changes to a power (or the whole character), used to make him more potent overall.
-However, certain abilities require that their wielder have one or more limitations for purposes of game balance, and some character limitations (such as a weakness) can be temporarily imposed on a character with specific powers.
+These are most often voluntary changes to a power, or the character overall, used to make them more potent overall.
+However, certain abilities require that their wielder have one or more limitations for purposes of game balance, and some character limitations can be temporarily imposed on a character via specific powers.